WayneMRoseberry/WayneMRoseberry.github.io/_posts/2023-12-24-This-test-plan-needs-expert-fixing.markdown

 seems ridiculous.

 There are 2 testers assigned to interactive testing, and 3 SDETs assigned to the automation.
 Five testers are assigned to 8 hours of testing.
+Nowhere in the plan are the automation and tooling needs described.
+What are the SDETs working on?
-That makes no sense at all, and it leads me to believe the estimate is very wrong.
+Is it just some suite of checks, do you need tools for analyzing user account state, do you need data creation tools?
+For any of these, the 8 short hours in overall estimate seem far too small.
+These numbers make no sense at all, and it leads me to believe the estimate is very wrong.

 This section needs to be re-written after prior feedback